Squawk Box: Squawk Box Weekend Edition

 CNBC briefly aired a weekend version of the programme.
 Called Squawk Box Weekend Edition the programme was broadcast at the weekend from 7:30 to 8 pm ET during c.
 1999 to 2000.
 It was also hosted by Mark Haines.

 Worldwide Squawk Box

 Around CNBC's global branches, there are many "Squawk Boxes" in the world:

-Among the above, Squawk Box Europe and Asia Squawk Box are the counterparts which resemble the original Squawk Box the most:
+Among the above, Squawk Box Europe and Squawk Box Asia are the counterparts which resemble the original Squawk Box the most: